 If you love adding dimension to your cards, you will love making this 3D hot air balloon card.
 It’s a sweet and unique card for anyone you want to send happy thoughts to.

 We recently shared this gorgeous Pop-Up Heart Card over at Oriental Trading’s idea website, Fun365.
-Head over to get the free template and learn how to make it.
+Head over to get the template and learn how to make it.

 Looking for more Mother’s Day card inspiration?
 Here are 10 more fun and creative Mother’s Day card ideas for kids and preschoolers to make for mom or grandma this year!